abtblk/Python-Storage-Organizer/README.md

-#Interactive Bin Manager
+Python Storage Organizer
-Welcome to the Interactive Bin Manager!
+Welcome to the Python Storage Organizer!
 This script allows you to manage items within virtual bins through a command-line interface.
 It supports adding, transferring, finding, and removing items with specific quantities, and it saves your data persistently in a JSON file.

 Features
 Add Items with Quantities: Add items to a bin, specifying quantities.